Coil Removal Belfast, Northern Ireland

 initial appointment for insertion or replacement

-All of our Gp’s can provide prescriptions for the oral contraceptives but we do recommend seeing Dr Anita Maini or Dr Sarah O’Hagan given their experience and expertise in women’s health.
+All of our GP’s can provide prescriptions for the oral contraceptives but we do recommend seeing Dr Anita Maini or Dr Sarah O’Hagan given their experience and expertise in women’s health.

 Dr Anita works on Tuesdays and you can book a GP appointment here.